c-cube/sidekick/README.md

 ### Manual installation

-You will need jbuilder.
+You will need dune .
 The command is:

     make install